Convergence of fractional Fourier series on the torus and applications: Introduction and statement of main results

-The idea of the Fourier operator's fractional power appeared first in the work of Wiener \cite{Wiener}.
-Namias \cite{Namias} introduced the FRFT to solve certain types of ordinary and partial differential equations arising in quantum mechanics.
-In \cite{MK}, McBride and Kerr provided a rigorous definition of the FRFT in integral form on the Schwartz space $S(\mathbb{R})$ based on a modification of Namias' fractional operators.
-Later, Kerr \cite{Kerr} discussed the $L^2(\mathbb{R})$ theory of FRFT.
-Zayed \cite{Zayed3} introduced a new convolution structure for the FRFT that preserves the convolution theorem for the Fourier transform.
-In \cite{Zayed2}, Zayed presented a new class of fractional integral transforms that includes the fractional Fourier and Hankel transforms.
-Zayed \cite{Zayed1} gave two-dimensional FRFT and studied its properties, such as the inversion theorem, convolution theorem, and Poisson summation formula.
+The idea of the fractional power of the Fourier operator first appeared in the work of Wiener \cite{Wiener}.
+Namias \cite{Namias} introduced the FRFT to address specific types of ordinary and partial differential equations encountered in quantum mechanics.
+McBride and Kerr \cite{MK} provided a rigorous definition of the FRFT in integral form on the Schwartz space $S(\mathbb{R})$ based on a modification of Namias' fractional operators.
+Subsequently, Kerr \cite{Kerr} discussed the $L^2(\mathbb{R})$ theory of FRFT.
+Zayed \cite{Zayed3} introduced a novel convolution structure for the FRFT that preserves the convolution theorem for the Fourier transform.
+In \cite{Zayed2}, Zayed presented a new class of fractional integral transforms, encompassing the fractional Fourier and Hankel transforms.
+Additionally, Zayed \cite{Zayed1} explored the two-dimensional FRFT and investigated its properties, including the inversion theorem, convolution theorem, and Poisson summation formula.
 Kamalakkannan and Roopkumar \cite{KP} established the convolution theorem and product theorem for the multidimensional fractional Fourier transform.
-Chen et al \cite{CFGW} established the $L^p(\mathbb{R})$ theory of FRFT for $1\leq p<2$.
-The FRFT also has various applications in many fields, such as optics \cite{OZK}, signal processing \cite{ PYL, TDZW}, image processing \cite{LRZZ, LTW}, and so on.
-In this paper, we are devoted to studying the convergence and applications of fractional Fourier series on the torus.
+The $L^p(\mathbb{R})$ theory of FRFT for $1\leq p<2$ was established in \cite{CFGW}.
+Fu et al \cite{FGLS, FLYY} introduced the Riesz transform associated with the FRFT and explored its applications in image edge detection.
+The FRFT also has various applications in many fields, such as optics \cite{OZK}, signal processing \cite{ PYL, TDZW}, image processing \cite{LRZZ, LTW, YWJK, YWJ}, and so on.
+In this paper, our focus centers on studying the convergence and applications of the fractional Fourier series on the torus.